paymoapp/api/sections/users_tasks.md

 }
 ```

-You can also [include related content](includes.md) when getting a user-task assignment.
+You can also [include related content](includes.md) when getting a task assignment.

 <a name="create"></a>
-## Creating a user-task assignment
+## Creating a task assignment

-To create a user-task assignment, make a POST request to:
+To create a task assignment, make a POST request to:

 * `/api/userstasks`

-with the request body containing the new user-task assignment info, as in the examples below:
+with the request body containing the new task assignment info, as in the examples below:

 ```json
 {